-A local move comes with an average price tag of $2,300, while long distance moves cost an average of $4,300, according to the American Moving and Storage Association.
+A local move comes with an average price tag of $1,250, while long-distance moves cost an average of $4,890, according to the American Moving and Storage Association.

 The exact cost of hiring professional movers depends on how much stuff you have and the distance of your move.
-Every moving company prices moves differently—some price moves based on weight more than distance, and others prioritize distance over weight.
+Every moving company prices move differently—some price moves based on weight more than distance, and others prioritize distance overweight.
 Call at least three moving companies to get a quote before you book.
 Comparing quotes can help you create a moving budget, and is an easy way to reduce your moving costs.

-Not sure whether to hire movers or rent a truck and move yourself?
+Not sure whether to hire movers or rent a truck and move?
 Read our guide for our expert advice:

 When should I hire professional movers?

 - Larger local moves, when you are certain the moving company is capable of handling your grandfather clock

 - If you are comfortable packing your clock on your own

 - If you can handle the rest of your belongings on your own, and only need help with your grandfather clock